SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What's the difference between this calc and a contractor bid?

-A contractor bid prices the specific scope on the specific property with the specific access conditions; this calc prices the scope category on a typical property in your jurisdiction tier.
-Use the calc to decide whether the project pencils and whether to call electricians at all.
-Use the bid as the actual contract number.
-The feasibility caveat — 'not a contractor bid, the budget I'd use to decide whether to walk, bid, or kill' — is part of the engine output for that reason.
-If the calc band is wide enough that you can't make the deal pencil at the high end, walking before paying for inspections and bids is exactly what the calc is for.
+A contractor bid prices the specific scope on the specific property with the specific access conditions.
+This calc prices the scope category on a typical property in your jurisdiction tier.
+Use the calc to decide whether the project is worth calling electricians at all.
+Use the bid for the contract number you'll sign.
+The walk-away test: if the calc's high band is wider than the deal can survive, walking before paying for inspections and bids is exactly what the calc is for.

 What I’d do next